pawansingh10/WebDevlopment/CSS/learn_about_css.md

  There is a way How the CSS is written in a professional manner and how it should taught for the students who just getting started.<br>

- CSS is an art in itself.
+ 💥CSS is an art in itself.
 There're artist of the CSS available in the market like Youtube and other places.
 They really can nail down the designs, animations etc just kije what you see on somewhat like Apple website and other fancy websites which go crazy which we no need at the start.<br>

  We will learn enough of the basics and foundations<br>